cloudmesh-community/fa18-523-56/paper/paper.md

 ### Flow Controller

 NiFi central operations hub is the Flow Controller.
-Treads are managed and allocated to the processesors and the FlowFiles are passed through and maged through the Flow Controller [@fa18-523-56-www-nifi-hortontransitpatterns].
+Treads are managed and allocated to the processors and the FlowFiles are passed through and managed through the Flow Controller [@fa18-523-56-www-nifi-hortontransitpatterns].

 ### FlowFile Repository